solana-labs/solana/docs/src/developing/programming-model/runtime.md

 - Can not exceed a BPF call depth of 64
 - Cannot exceed 4 levels of cross-program invocations.

-Since the compute budget is consumed incrementally as the program executes the total budget consumption will be a combination of the various costs of the operations it performs.
+Since the compute budget is consumed incrementally as the program executes, the total budget consumption will be a combination of the various costs of the operations it performs.